jccuevas/cpp-docs.es-es/docs/standard-library/locale-class.md

 ### <a name="parameters"></a>Parámetros

+*right*<br/>
-*derecha* una de las configuraciones regionales que se comprobará si son iguales.
+Una de las configuraciones regionales cuya igualdad se va a comprobar.

 ### <a name="return-value"></a>Valor devuelto